PaloAltoNetworks/pan.dev/products/access/docs/insights/query_filters.md

 - between date1, date2

   Time range, starting at date1 and ending at date2.
-Specify the date in the format epoc-time.
+Specify the date in the format epoch-time.

 - last_n_days